MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Migrate files protected by Secure Island to unified labeling

-Customers who have documents protected by Secure Island can now migrate their protection, in order to open and view those files with the Azure Information Protection unified labeling client.
+Customers who have documents protected by Secure Island can now migrate their protection to sensitivity labels, enabling them to decrypt and open those files with the AIP unified labeling client.

-Until now, support for documents with IQP protection provided by Secure Island included only label migration and the ability to decrypt and open files with the AIP classic client.
+Until now, AIP support for documents with IQP protection provided by Secure Island included only the ability to migrate labels, and decrypt and open files with the AIP classic client.

 Now, customers can migrate IQP-protected files into the AIP unified labeling client as well.

 For more information, see [Migrate documents with legacy protection](clientv2-admin-guide-customizations.md#migrate-documents-with-legacy-protection).